Bouchercon XL

 Bouchercon is an annual convention of creators and devotees of mystery and detective fiction.
 It is named in honour of writer, reviewer, and editor Anthony Boucher, who is also the inspiration for the Anthony Awards, which have been issued at the convention since 1986.
 This page details Bouchercon XL and the 24th Anthony Awards ceremony.

 Bouchercon

 The convention was held in Indianapolis, Indiana on October 15, 2009; running until the 18th.
-The event was chaired by critical / non-fiction writer and owner of The Mystery Company bookshop Jim Huang; and Mike Bursaw, owner of the Indianapolis "Mystery Mike's" book store.
+The event was chaired by critical / non-fiction writer and owner of The Mystery Company bookshop Jim Huang; and Mike Bursaw, owner of the Indianapolis Mystery Mike's bookshop.